The census is more than just a head count.

 Find out why self-response is so important and what kinds of errors are introduced when self-response rates are low.

 Learn how New Yorkers responded to the 2010 Census.
 Some neighborhoods, such as Washington Heights, had impressive responses rates–others less so.
-We encourage all New Yorkers to fill out their census forms and get counted.

 For definitions of the geographic terms used below, such as “census tract” and “NTA,” visit our glossary of geographies.